Garamba National Park: Flora and fauna

+Mammals

-Garamba is home to a variety of mammal species, including various species of antelope, as well as buffalo, elephants, hyenas, giant forest hogs, giraffes, hippopotamus, and lions.
-The park hosts the Democratic Republic of Congo's only remaining population of giraffes, the Kordofan subspecies, which numbers less than 60 individuals; and one of the country's largest remaining populations of elephants.
+Garamba is home to 138 recorded mammal species, including various antelope, African buffalo, African bush elephant, hyenas, giant forest hog, giraffes, hippopotamus, and lion.
+The park hosts the country's only remaining population of giraffes, the Kordofan subspecies, and one of the country's largest remaining elephant populations.

-Garamba's elephants are considered a hybrid of the African savanna and African forest subspecies.
+Garamba's elephants are considered a hybrid of the African bush and African forest subspecies.
 Poaching has reduced the park's elephant population in recent decades.
 There were around 2,800 elephants in 2011.
 In 2017, there were estimated to be fewer than 2,000 elephants in Garamba, a significant decline from the approximately 20,000 reported in the 1960s and 1970s.
 22 elephants were killed in 2012, and in 2014 poachers killed 68 of Garamba's elephants within two months.
+Elephant poaching numbers declined from 98 in 2015 to three in 2022 in result to an effective law enforcement strategy.

-Reported giraffe population sizes have varied, but show a general decline.
-According to Mongabay, the population's recorded peak was 300 in 1976, and more than 100 were reported in 2008.
-The Times said there were 356 giraffes in 1993, and only 86 by 2007.
-The Christian Science Monitor said there were 86 in 2003 and only 38 in 2016.
-There are 55 giraffes in the park, as of 2020.
+Reported giraffe population sizes have varied, but show a general decline in the 1990s and 2000s.
+The population's recorded peak was 300 in 1976, and more than 100 were reported in 2008.
+There were 356 giraffes in 1993, and only 86 by 2007.
+There were 86 in 2003 and only 38 in 2016.
+As of 2022, there were 71 giraffes in the park, and in 2024, over 80 Kordofan giraffes were allegedly present.
 Poaching is the greatest threat to Garamba's giraffe population.

 The park once had the last wild population of the northern white rhinoceros.
 Only fifteen northern white rhinos were reported in Garamba in the mid 1980s, prompting the park's inclusion on UNESCO's List of World Heritage in Danger.
 In 2003–2004, there were reportedly between 20 and 25 white rhinos in the park.
+In 2023, restoration efforts led to 16 white rhinos being moved from a private game reserve in South Africa to the park.

+Birds

-138 mammal species and 286 bird species, including the secretarybird, have been recorded in the park.
+Some 286 bird species, including the secretarybird, have been recorded in the park.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Threats

 Interactions between people and wild animals in and around the park has resulted in human–wildlife conflict.
 Local and South Sudanese poachers hunt for elephants, often in search of ivory.
 Garamba's wildlife are also impacted by groups such as the Huda and Wodaabe (or "Mbororo") seeking pasture.